 This absolutely iconic Australian film stars Kate Winslet as Tilly Dunnage, the titular dressmaker, who returns to her sleepy country hometown to wreak havoc (and revenge) using only the sheer power of her sewing skills.
 Described by director Jocelyn Moorhouse as “Clint Eastwood’s Unforgiven with a sewing machine”, the film mixes a heaping helping of darkness with its whimsical comedy and stunning visuals.
 The costumes are abundant and extravagant, requiring two award-winning costume designers to split the load: Margot Wilson was dedicated solely to Kate Winslet’s glamorous looks, while the dressmaker’s many creations were handled by Marion Boyce, the genius behind the sumptuous historical fashion of Miss Fisher’s Murder Mysteries.

-Bright Star retells the doomed love story of John Keats (famed poet and noted tuberculosis sufferee) and Fanny Brawne (Regency fashionista and home sewist).
-Though most would recommend it as a delicate and lush exploration of love, death and poetry, it’s a not-so-insignificant plot point that while Keat’s primary artistic expression is the ode, Fanny’s is fashion.
-She spends much of the film engaged in her passion of crafting dresses, hats and other garments for herself, and her loved ones, and her quirky creations set the film’s costumes apart from other Regency dramas and their pretty, pale muslins.
-An interesting insight into the world of pre-industrial sewing and fashion design.
+Bright Star retells the doomed love story of John Keats (famed poet and noted tuberculosis sufferer) and Fanny Brawne (Regency fashionista and home sewist).
+Though most would recommend it as a delicate and lush exploration of love, death and poetry, it’s a not-so-insignificant plot point that while Keats’ primary artistic expression is the ode, Fanny’s is fashion.
+She spends much of the film engaged in her passion for crafting dresses, hats and other garments for herself, and her loved ones, and her quirky creations set the film’s costumes apart from other Regency dramas and their pretty, pale muslins.
+It’s an interesting insight into the world of pre-industrial sewing and fashion design.

 The Sound of Music